hienmoon1017/insurance-charges-dataset/README.md

 ```
 _R^2 of the testing data: **0.7417321259315346**_

 **Apply polynomial transformation to the training parameters with degree=2.
 Use this transformed feature set to fit the same regression model, as above, using the training subset.
-Calculate the R^2 score and MSE for the testing subset.**
+Calculate the R^2 score for the testing subset.**
 ```python
 from sklearn.linear_model import Ridge from sklearn.preprocessing import PolynomialFeatures